Come with Me Now: Commercial performance

 On April 9, 2014, "Come with Me Now" debuted at number 98 on the Billboard Hot 100, making it their first charting single on the chart; it peaked at number 31.
 It also topped the Billboard Alternative Songs chart.
 By reaching the summit of the chart in 10 weeks, it was the quickest song of a rookie band to top the chart since American rock band Evanescence's 2003 song "Bring Me to Life".
 The single peaked at number 4 on the Billboard Hot Rock Songs chart and number 7 on the Canadian Hot 100.
 The song has sold 1.3 million copies in the United States, as of December 2014.
 The single also peaked at number 14, number 16, and number 18 on the Mainstream Rock Tracks, Mainstream Top 40 and Adult Top 40 charts, respectively.
 The song also topped the Official South African Singles Chart and peaked in the top 40 in New Zealand.
 It has sold over 160,000 copies in Canada.

 Music video

 The music video for "Come with Me Now" was uploaded on July 31, 2012.
-As of October 2020, the video has received a total of over 124 million views on YouTube.
 The video includes footage of the band playing the song, intercut with looped shots of people performing other activities such as applying makeup, exercising, and flipping through a magazine before they fall into water.

 Live performances

-The band performed the song on Jimmy Kimmel Live on March 5, 2014.
+The band performed the song on Jimmy Kimmel Live! on 5 March 2014.